juxhouse/bela-resources/API.md

 ### Link

-An array of with any String (can be double quoted) followed by a URL including the protocol, like "https://".
+An array with any String (can be double quoted) followed by a URL including the protocol (https, etc).

 Examples:
 ```